How to get your TV ready for the Super Bowl

-Are you and your TV ready for the Super Bowl this Sunday, Feb.
-7?
-If you're not among the 22,000 lucky fans -- including 7,500 vaccinated healthcare workers -- who get to watch the game in person at Raymond James Stadium in Tampa Bay, you'll probably be among the 100 million-plus people watching it on a TV, whether streaming or via cable.
+The Super Bowl starts today, but are your TV and sound system ready for the big game?
+If you're not among the 22,000 lucky fans -- including 7,500 vaccinated health care workers -- who get to watch the game in person at Raymond James Stadium in Tampa Bay, Florida, you'll probably be among the 100 million-plus people watching it on a TV, whether streaming or via cable.

 Many people use the Super Bowl as an excuse for buying a new TV or soundbar, but most of you will be sticking with your existing home entertainment setup.
-In either case you'll want to make sure your TV is ready for the game, especially if you're hosting a COVID-safe party.
+In either case you'll want to make sure your system has its game face on, especially if you're hosting a COVID-safe party.
 Here's how.

 Go big